3lc-ai/tlc-yolov5-examples/README.md

 ## Exporting data
 In order to export your bounding box data back into the YOLO format, `export.py` can be used.
 It accepts three command line arguments, where you specify the path to the table to export data from, the path to where you want your labels to end up, and optionally whether to overwrite any existing labels at that location.
 Use `python export.py -h` for more details.

-Note that `export.py` only exports the labels and a draft dataset YAML file (without a path to the images, you will have to fill in the blanks).
+Note that `export.py` only exports the labels and a draft dataset YAML file (without a path to the images, you will have to fill in the blanks depending on where you have your images and labels).
 You have to move your labels next to your images to use them for training, the script will not copy the images for you.

 To export the labels to a different format we recommend to start with `export.py` and convert it to suit your needs.